Serbia Furniture Market

 Currency & Exchange Rate

-The Serbian furniture market is currently experiencing a broadly stable exchange rate, with the RSD per EUR valued at 117.4 RSD per EUR, reflecting a slight increase of +0.1% YoY [10].
-This stability is crucial for both domestic demand and export-oriented production, as it mitigates currency risk for manufacturers and retailers engaged in international trade.
+The Serbian furniture market operates within a broadly stable foreign exchange environment, with the current exchange rate at 117.3 RSD per EUR, reflecting a slight increase of +0.1% YoY [7].
+This stability is crucial for export-oriented businesses, as it mitigates risks associated with currency fluctuations, thereby supporting consistent pricing strategies and enhancing competitiveness in international markets.

 Country Performance Comparison